Beijing, China

 #

-- Gift Giving: When presenting a gift, offer it with both hands as a sign of respect.
-Avoid white flowers, as they are associated with funerals in Chinese culture.
+- Gift Giving: When presenting gifts, use both hands as a sign of respect.
+Avoid giving clocks or anything white, as these are associated with death in Chinese culture.

 #

 - Subway System: Beijing's subway system is efficient and cost-effective.
-Purchase a rechargeable transit card for convenient access to the metro.
+Purchase a rechargeable transportation card for ease of travel.

-- Ridesharing Apps: Utilize popular ridesharing apps like Didi Chuxing for hassle-free transportation around the city.
+- Ridesharing Apps: Utilize ridesharing apps like DiDi for convenient and affordable transportation around the city.

 #